Get Luxembourgish citizenship

 6. Adults residing legally in Luxembourg for at least 20 years.
 You must take a Luxembourgish language course that is at least 24 hours in length, organised by either the INL or a provider certified by the minister of education.

 8. Adults who settled in Luxembourg before the age of 18.
 Provided you have resided in Luxembourg for at least five years and have taken the language proficiency test and the Living Together course or test.
+However if you have completed more than 7 years of education in Luxembourg (following the Luxembourgish curriculum), you can qualify for citizenship without taking a test.

 9. Stateless adults or refugees who have lived in Luxembourg for at least five years.
 Again, you must take the language proficiency test and the Living Together in Luxembourg course or test.
 You can count your period of application of recognition as a stateless person or refugee as part of your five years if you have resided in Luxembourg during this time.